Search

 From the perspective of buyers or sellers, the mention can be perceived in two ways:

-• As a guarantee of clarity : the name of the agent is visible, the client knows who he is speaking to and can easily identify his contact.
+• As a guarantee of clarity : the name of the agent is visible, the client knows who they are dealing with and can easily identify their interlocutor.

-• As a source of confusion : Most individuals are unaware of the distinction between a real estate agent holding a professional license and a commercial agent.
-Many believe that the agent is the agency itself and that they assume direct legal responsibility, which is false.
+• A common source of confusion is that most people are unaware of the distinction between a licensed real estate agent and a commercial agent acting on their behalf.
+Many mistakenly believe that the agency itself is the agent and assumes direct legal responsibility.

-In the event of a dispute, this ambiguity can become problematic: a customer could turn to the agent when only the company holding the card is legally responsible for the advertisements published.
+In the event of a dispute, this ambiguity can become problematic: a client could turn to the agent when only the company holding the card is legally responsible for the advertisements published.

 4.2.
 For agents: increased visibility but unclear responsibility